Marketing Gamification is not just in your face. It’s in your head.

 Marketing Gamification Example #4: Coca-Cola’s Shake It

-Coca-Cola is known to be at the forefront for developing creative and innovative product promotions.
+Coca-Cola is known to be at the forefront of developing creative and innovative product promotions.

-You can see that all their commercials try to turn simple acts of drinking carbonized sugar water into an Epic meaning and Calling (Core Drive #1) experience through magical kingdoms, happiness, and polar bears (but happy ones instead of the ones from Lost).
+You can see that all their commercials try to turn simple acts of drinking carbonized sugar water into an Epic Meaning & Calling (Core Drive 1) experience through magical kingdoms, happiness, and polar bears (but happy ones instead of the ones from Lost).

 In Hong Kong, teenagers are offered a free and branded app for their phones.
 A television spot ran during the evening.
 During this time, fans are asked to run the app and shake their phones to win discounts and prizes from partners like McDonald’s.